zino-hofmann/graphql-flutter/README.md

     .replaceAll('\n', ' ');
 ```

-The syntax for mutations fairly similar to those of a query.
-The only diffence is that the first argument of the builder function is the mutation function.
-Just call it to trigger the mutations (Yeah we deliberetly stole this from react-apollo.)
+The syntax for mutations is fairly similar to that of a query.
+The only diffence is that the first argument of the builder function is a mutation function.
+Just call it to trigger the mutations (Yeah we deliberately stole this from react-apollo.)

 ```dart
 ...